-Complete renovation of Virginia park including new play equipment

 I have prioritized affordable childcare while serving on City Council and the Education Subcommittee.

-Working in partnership with our Campbell School districts, I am proud to say that childcare will be made available to residents, no matter your income level, so long as your child is enrolled in one of our schools.
+Working in partnership with our Campbell School districts, I am proud to say that childcare has been made available to residents, no matter their income level, so long as your child is enrolled in one of our schools.

-I'm honored to have been endorsed by the Loma Prieta chapter of the Sierra Club and actively serve on the Board of Directors of Silicon Clean Valley Clean Energy.
+I'm honored to have been endorsed by the Loma Prieta chapter of the Sierra Club and actively serve on the Board of Directors of Silicon Valley Clean Energy. (note total amount of money saved for residents on their power bills & GHG emissions reduced under my leadership)

 While serving on City Council, I've prioritized through the adoption of our climate action plan protecting our beautiful natural surroundings and creating a more sustainable future for all.